7 Introduction to R and the Tidyverse

 # ℹ 295 more rows

-Take observations from x and add fitting information from y (Figure 7.2).
+Take observations from x and add fitting information from y ().

-Figure 7.2: Graphical representation of left join operation.
-Two tables with a shared first column (A B C, and A B D respectively) are merged together to have columns A B C D. As A and B have a one to one match of values, this remains the same in the joined table.
-The B column between the two have a different value on the third row, and thus is lost from the second table, retaining row 3 of the first table.
-Column D (from the second table) has an empty value on row three, as this row was not in row 3 of the second table that column D was derived from.
+Figure 7.2: Graphical representation of a left join operation.
+Two tables with a shared first column (A B C, and A B D respectively) are merged together to include the columns A B C D. As A and B have a one to one match of values, this remains the same in the joined table.
+The B column between the two have a different value on the third row, and thus is lost from the second table, retaining row three of the first table.
+Column D (from the second table) has an empty value on row three, as this row was not in row three of the second table.

 dplyr::left_join(